 debug utd engine standard all

-Snort IPS Security Configuration Guide
+Cisco Snort IPS Security Configuration Guide

-Virtual Service Resource Profile
+Cisco Virtual Service Resource Profile for ISR4K and CSR1000v

-Snort IPS on Routers - Step-by-Step configuration.
+Snort IPS on Routers - Step by Step Configuration

-Troubleshooting Snort IPS
+Cisco Guide - Troubleshooting Snort IPS

-ISR4K Snort IPS is not deployed since HW does not have enough platform resources
+CSCwf57595 ISR4K Snort IPS is not deployed since HW does not have enough platform resources

 Revision | Publish Date | Comments |